maurofruet/dbsg/README.md

 it is stored
 * change the current desktop background by randomly selecting one in the image folders monitored by the program
+* schedule the desktop background slideshow
 * unschedule the desktop background slideshow
-* reschedule the desktop background slideshow

 ## Installation